 In Adult Women’s Fiction, she is looking for: upmarket fiction featuring female main characters that are perfect book club reads.
 Think QUEENIE, ANXIOUS PEOPLE, ELEANOR OLIPHANT IS COMPLETELY FINE, WHERE’D YOU GO BERNADETTE, AYESHA AT LAST, BIG LITTLE LIES, and WHERE THE CRAWDADS SING as examples of her taste.
 And, as always, she is looking for underrepresented and marginalized voices.

-Chelsea is not the best fit for stories centered on suicide, sexual assault, or eating disorders.
+Chelsea is not usually the best fit for stories centered on suicide, sexual assault, or eating disorders.

 She does not represent the following: